I’ve updated this guide on 6 November 2020

 Claim a Mileage Allowance for using Your Personal Car

-The Quickbooks Self-Employed app records your mileage, tracking you as you drive around so this can really simplify things.
+The Quickbooks Self-Employed is useful because the app records your mileage, tracking you as you drive around simplifying claiming your mileage and your taxes.

 Buy a Car

-If you opt to use this method for your car, then you are entitled to claim for fuel, servicing, insurance and repairs on your vehicle as tax-deductible expenses.
+If you opt to use this method for your car, then you also are entitled to claim for fuel, servicing, insurance and repairs on your vehicle as tax deductible expenses.

 Lease a Car